 Aix en Province

-The Mountains of California -- My First Summer in the Sierra, Up and Down California
+The Mountains of California -- My First Summer in the Sierra, John Muir; Up and Down California The Journal of William H. Brewer.

-New Mexico -- Toddler on the ranch, summers in Santa Fe, Uncle Howell's dude ranch, 'The Lazy Ray' near Jemez Springs, Daybooks of Edward Weston, Taos Moderns, memories of what I saw and experienced
+New Mexico -- Toddler on the ranch, summers in Santa Fe, Uncle Howell's dude ranch, 'The Lazy Ray' near Jemez Springs, The Daybooks of Edward Weston, Taos Moderns, memories of what I have seen, read, and experienced.